Magnetic deviation

-Magnetic deviation is the error induced in a compass by local magnetic fields, which must be allowed for, along with magnetic declination, if accurate bearings are to be calculated.
-(More loosely, "magnetic deviation" is used by some to mean the same as "magnetic declination".
-This article is about the former meaning.)
+Magnetic deviation is the compass error caused by local magnetic fields generated by nearby ferrous materials or electrical equipment, which distort the Earth's magnetic field in the vicinity of the compass.
+It is a local effect: the amount and direction of deviation depend on the specific location of the compass within a vessel, aircraft, or vehicle, and can vary even within the same craft.
+If not corrected, deviation can lead to inaccurate bearings.

+Magnetic declination (also called variation) is the angular difference between magnetic north and true north.
+It is a separate source of compass error from magnetic deviation.

+The term magnetic deviation is sometimes used loosely to mean magnetic declination, but in navigation and engineering contexts it refers specifically to the local error described above.

 Compass readings

 Compasses are used to determine the direction of true North.
 However, the compass reading must be corrected for two effects.
 The first is magnetic declination or variation—the angular difference between magnetic North (the local direction of the Earth's magnetic field) and true North.
 The second is magnetic deviation—the angular difference between magnetic North and the compass needle due to nearby sources of interference such as magnetically permeable bodies, or other magnetic fields within the field of influence.